JostineHo/mememoji/README.md

 Deep learning is a popular technique used in computer vision.
 I chose convolutional neural network (CNN) layers as building blocks to create my model architecture.
 CNNs are known to imitate how the human brain works when analyzing visuals.
 I will use a picture of Mr. Bean as an example to explain how images are fed into the model, because who doesn’t love Mr. Bean?

-A typical architecture of a convolutional neural network will contain an input layer, some convolutional layers, some dense layers (aka. fully-connected layers), and an output layer.
+A typical architecture of a convolutional neural network will contain an input layer, some convolutional layers, some dense layers (aka. fully-connected layers), and an output layer (Figure 4).
 These are linearly stacked layers ordered in sequence.
 In [Keras](https://keras.io/models/sequential/), the model is created as `Sequential()` and more layers are added to build architecture.

 <p align="center">
 <img src="https://github.com/JostineHo/mememoji/blob/master/figures/netarch.png" width="650" align="middle"/>
-<h4 align="center">Figure 5.
+<h4 align="center">Figure 4.
 Facial Emotion Recognition CNN Architecture (modification from Eindhoven University of Technology-PARsE).</h4>
 </p>

 ###3.1 Input Layer